dimalypai/mil-masters-thesis-chalmers/docs/report/01_Introduction.md

 # Introduction

-The vast majority of modern compilers follows more or less the same structure known for many years, which is called *compiler pipeline*.
+The vast majority of modern compilers follow more or less the same structure known for many years, which is called *compiler pipeline*.
 Compiler pipeline is a chain of phases, which together form the compilation process.
 They can be divided into two big parts: *analysis* and *synthesis*.
 Analysis (often